 - Download our Moving to France Guide (PDF)

-Expats moving to France can have a difficult time anticipating what day-to-day life in French society is like.
+When moving to France, you can have a difficult time anticipating what day-to-day life in French society is like.
 Read on to learn about diversity and inclusion in France.

 Accessibility in France

-Although some of the country’s most picturesque aspects, such as its historical architecture and cobblestone streets, can be difficult to traverse for those with mobility and sight impairments, major efforts have been made to make France more accessible, especially Paris.
-Most of the attractions in Paris have been made wheelchair accessible, and Paris-Charles de Gaulle is considered one of Europe’s most disability-friendly airports.
+Although some of France’s most picturesque aspects, such as its historical architecture and cobblestone streets, can be difficult to traverse for people with mobility or sight impairments, major efforts have been made to make France more accessible, especially Paris.
+Most of the attractions in Paris have been made wheelchair-accessible, and Paris-Charles de Gaulle is considered one of Europe’s most disability-friendly airports.

 Throughout France, buses and trams are the most accessible forms of transport.
-Most buses have electronic ramps and lowered floors for ease of access, while trams are designed to be level with station platforms, allowing passengers a smooth entry and exit.
+Most buses have electronic ramps and lowered floors for ease of access, while trams are designed to be level with station platforms, allowing a smooth entry and exit.
+In smaller towns and rural areas, accessibility can be more limited than in major cities, so it’s worth researching specific locations before travelling.

 LGBTQ+ in France

 France has been praised for its progressive stance towards LGBTQ+ rights.
-Homosexuality has been legal since the late 18th century, while in 2013, France became the 13th country in the world to legalise same-sex marriage, including provisions for same-sex couples to adopt.
+Homosexuality has been legal since the late 18th century, and in 2013, France became the 13th country in the world to legalise same-sex marriage, including provisions for same-sex couples to adopt.
 In 2017, laws were passed to allow transgender individuals to change their legal gender without the requirement of surgery or medical diagnosis.
-As of early 2022, France is one of just a few countries worldwide to ban conversion therapy.
+As of 2022, France became one of just a few countries worldwide to ban conversion therapy, and in 2024, the French constitution was amended to include express protections for reproductive rights.

-Paris is considered one of the most LGBTQ+ friendly cities in the world.
-Le Marais in particular is the centre point of the city’s thriving LGBTQ+ community.
+Paris is considered one of the most LGBTQ+-friendly cities in the world.
+Le Marais, in particular, is the centre point of the city’s thriving LGBTQ+ community.
 Paris Pride, held annually in June, is the country’s biggest LGBTQ+ celebration, drawing half a million attendees each year.
-Smaller pride parades are held around the country as well, such as in Lille, Nice, Lyon and Marseille.
+Beyond Paris, cities like Montpellier, Lyon, Nice, Bordeaux, Toulouse, and Marseille also host vibrant pride parades and have active LGBTQ+ communities.

 Gender equality in France

-In France, expectant mothers are usually afforded 16 to 26 weeks of maternity leave, well above the UN's International Labour Organization's recommended 14 weeks.
-Fathers have 25 days of leave, usually directly after their children's birth, or 32 days in the case of a multiple birth.
+In France, expectant mothers are usually afforded 16 to 26 weeks of maternity leave, well above the UN’s International Labour Organization’s recommended 14 weeks.
+Fathers have 25 days of leave (32 days in the case of a multiple birth), including a mandatory four-day period immediately following their child’s birth.

 Useful resources